 National and state governments have offered some support for electric vehicle recharging infrastructure by installing public chargers (Climate Change Authority, 2019).
 Most states (ACT, NSW, VIC, QLD, SA) offer different degrees of registration discounts for electric vehicles.

-Australia’s emissions from industry1 (including direct combustion, fugitives,2 and industrial processes) accounted for 29% of total emissions in 2018 (based on data from Department of the Environment and Energy, 2018).
-Direct combustion alone accounted for 17% of total emissions.
+Australia’s emissions from industry1 (direct combustion, fugitives,2 and industrial processes) account for 30% of total emissions (excluding LULUCF), making it the second largest emitting sector (DEE, 2019a).
+The main cause is direct combustion, accounting for 18% of total emissions (DEE, 2019a).
 Direct combustion is the burning of fossil fuels for heat, steam or pressure in either the manufacturing, energy or mining sectors.
 Fugitive emissions account for 10% of Australia’s total emissions in 2019 (DEE, 2019a).
 Industrial processes and product use (IPPU) accounts for 7% of Australia’s total emissions.

-The only industry sector policy that is projected to create a fall in emissions is the hydrochlorofluorocarbon (HFC) phase down.
-Australia legislated a phase-down of HFC imports in 2017.
+The only industry sector policy that is projected to create a fall in emissions is the hydrochlorofluorocarbon (HFC) phase down legislated in 2017 (DEE, 2019a).
 The phase-down will reduce the total quantity of permitted HFC imports every two years until an 85% reduction from 2011–2013 levels is achieved by 2036 (Government, 2017).

-There is no strategy or plan by the government or industry to decarbonise the industry sector and transition away from fossil fuels, despite the many studies demonstrating Australia’s industry sector can decarbonise its industry sector and transition away from fossil fuels (BZE, 2019; Climate Analytics, 2018b; ClimateWorks Australia, 2014).
+There is no strategy or plan by the government or industry to decarbonise the industry sector and transition away from fossil fuels, despite the many studies demonstrating Australia’s industry sector can decarbonise its industry sector and transition away from fossil fuel (BZE, 2019; Climate Analytics, 2018; ClimateWorks Australia, 2014, 2020).